Abbotsford police call for further investigation into Kelowna wellness check of Mona Wang - BC Local News

 “We are conducting the necessary follow-up, I have no diary date with respect to when this will be completed,” Staff Sgt.
 Janelle Shoihet told Black Press Media in an email.

-Typically, RCMP criminal probes into its own police officers are reviewed by an external police force and then if sufficient forwarded to the BC Prosecution Service for charge consideration.
+Typically, RCMP criminal probes into its own police officers are reviewed by an external police force and, if the report is sufficient, is forwarded to the BC Prosecution Service for charge consideration.

 The incident is also under review by the Independent Investigations Office of B.C., which probes all police-involved incidents that end in injury or death.
 An internal RCMP code of conduct review is also underway.